WHAT IS AN HBCU?

-Students are strongly encouraged to participate in one of three summer registration days held on May 20, June 17 or July 15.
-These orientation sessions will allow students to register for classes for the full year, take any necessary placement tests, secure on-campus housing arrangements, submit shot records, meet with Financial aid and take care of any other necessary business before Fall classes begin.
+Students are required to participate in New Student Orientation.
+These orientation sessions will allow students to register for classes for the full year, take any necessary placement tests, secure on-campus housing arrangements, submit shot records, meet with Financial Assistance and take care of any other necessary business before Fall classes begin.

 WHEN DO I MOVE IN?

 Welcome Days is the official start to life at Harris-Stowe State University.
-Move in (and check in for non-residential students) will take place on August 16 at 8 a.m.
-Orientation and registration activities will continue through August 21.
-Classes begin on August 22.
+Move in (and check in for non-residential students) will take place on August 21, 2019 at 8 a.m.

 WHO DO I SEND MY SHOT RECORDS TO?

 The Office of Student Health services collects and maintains all health information for our students.
-These items may be sent via fax 314-340-5181, email firstname.lastname@example.org or mail:
+These items may be sent via fax to 314-340-5181, email to Healthservices@hssu.edu or mail: